 Wood lamps are used in diagnosing hyperpigmentation.
 While usually harmless, hyperpigmentation may sometimes be caused by various diseases including Addison disease, primary biliary cirrhosis, hemochromatosis, and others.

 Hyperpigmentation may be treated with over the counter brightening products such as Tretinoin cream, corticosteroids, glycolic acid (GA), and others.
 Hydroquinone is a commonly prescribed brightening agent for individuals who need a stronger method than over the counter products.
 These methods work for epidermal hyperpigmentation; however, treating dermal hyperpigmentation requires more intrusive methods such as chemical peels and lasers.

 When purchasing over-the-counter brightening creams to treat hyperpigmentation, individuals should search for products that contain vitamin c, kojic acid, licorice root, and pine tree bark extract coupled with an effective moisturizer to soothe the skin.

 Preventing hyperpigmentation requires consistent efforts to regulate sun exposure by using sunscreens and clothing that prevents exposing your skin to the sun.
 Regularly checking your skin, as well as having a physician do it, will allow you to immediately treat any dark spots that are found, as treatment when pigmentation is new yields the best results.
 Picking and scratching your skin is strongly discouraged.

-An effective tool for keeping your skin healthy and supporting your skin during sun exposure is Sunsafe Rx.
-This nutritional supplement contains natural antioxidants such as lutein, zeaxanthin, polyphenols from green tea, omega-3 fatty acids, lycopene, and many others that have all been clinically shown to promote your defenses against the effects of sunlight.
+An effective tool for keeping your skin healthy and supporting your skin during exposure to the elements is Sunsafe Rx.
+This nutritional supplement contains natural antioxidants such as lutein, zeaxanthin, polyphenols from green tea, omega-3 fatty acids, lycopene, and many others that have all been clinically shown to promote your defenses against the effects of the environment.